clalimarmo/json-gcs/README.md

 ## Usage

-Require the module, and create an instance, passing in an authenticator object, and the name of the bucket where your documents should be stored.
+Require the module, and create a Storage instance, passing in an authenticator object, and the name of the bucket where your documents should be stored.

 The authenticator object should have a `token` method that returns a